Become a Member

 YFS is also a partner organization in the Jenni House Artist Residency which provides studio space to artists from the Yukon, its northern neighbours (Northwest Territories, Northern BC and Nunavut) as well as circumpolar countries.
 Monthly residencies allow those working in visual arts, film and media, music, literary arts, spoken word and multi-disciplinary/multimedia arts to step away from their every day and immerse themselves in their craft, in an environment that is historically, culturally and geographically relevant.

 A selection of media art works by Yukon filmmakers and artists can be seen online!
 Yukon Film Society (in partnership with the Klondike Institute of Arts and Culture) manages the Available Light On Demand streaming service.
 ALD brings hard-to-find Yukon films to local, national and international audiences.

-To share your work we host a Local Light Cinema Night twice a year, which is always well attended by the local film community and visitors to the Yukon.
-We also have a substantial and growing library of films that are available to borrow for members.
+We also have a substantial and growing library of films in our centre that are available to borrow for members.

 To support ongoing learning we put on workshops that keep our aspiring and professional media artists including filmmakers current in audio and video techniques and equipment.
-They range from evening presentations to more substantial learning experiences, such as Mise-en-Scène, or more recently Yukon Voices, an intensive week-long filmmaking workshop.
+They range from short tutorials to more substantial learning experiences, such as intensive week-long filmmaking workshops.

 To provide an opportunity for our members to network, we host a number of events year-round for our members and the public.
 Also, we have a very inviting space open to members who want to come work on their media art projects.